paulcockrell/tagc-website/src/pages/index.md

       redesigned and set out.
 Help is needed during this time, see the email from Alan Hume
     type: primary
-mainpitch:
-  title: Why Kaldi
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/indoor-range.jpg